tiramdasg/tiramdasg.github.io/_posts/2024-06-06-emerging-technologies-pitfalls.md

 description:
 ---

 In the fast-paced world of technology, established firms must navigate numerous risks and challenges to capitalize on emerging technologies.
-This blog explores key strategies to avoid common pitfalls and leverage new technologies effectively, as outlined in the work of Geethika Tiramdas.
+This blog explores key strategies to avoid common pitfalls and leverage new technologies effectively.

 ![emerging-tech](../assets/images/emerging-tech-1.png)